weiqi0207/CSCC-data-dictionary-pipeline/README.md

 3. A single `.xlsx` file with multiple sheets will be generated in `outdir` specified above

-4. Always check the information within the `.xlsx` file.
+4. Always check the information within the `.xlsx` file

+5. Restart the program before next run

-5. If needed, manually change the code by referencing the comments within the code according to your demand
+6. If needed, manually change the code by referencing the comments within the code according to your demand

 ---